 I generally focus on gratitude for l have learned when I make “mistakes,” and so I also rarely identify and name “failures.”
 That said, one failure I now understand held back the business was a failure to plan for and seek outside investment early on.
 I started out, like so many entrepreneurs, thinking I would “bootstrap” the business, i.e. finance the business using my own money rather than seek investment.
 There are many folks who advise entrepreneurs to bootstrap for as long as possible.
 Indeed, there are several benefits to doing so.
 However, in my financial situation (some savings, but not enough to sustain the business for years) I wish I had planned for investment from the start.
 While most business loans are only available to businesses that have been generating revenue for at least two years, there are some who help specific target demographics who are pre-revenue.
 By the time I learned this I was already in debt from my business and no longer in a good position to apply for those loans.
+Not everyone is in this position though.
+You can discover whether a business loan could be the game changing solution your company needs here: www.summitfr.com.
 Furthermore, more cash available upfront enables bigger and more effective investments to help grow the business more quickly, which I cannot manage without outside investment.

 What are you afraid of?